Well, well, what do we have here? If it isn't me.

 Jiraiya spilled a laugh.
 He sounded...relieved?

-Gaara found the lack of hostility so unfamiliar it nearly cost him his ability to speak.
+Gaara found the lack of hostility so unfamiliar it nearly cost him the ability to speak.

 Jiraiya smiled.
 He knew, because it was audible in his voice.

 "Good.
 Tell the brat to stay safe."
-The man then paused, drawing in an uncertain breath.
+The man paused, drawing in an uncertain breath.
 "Bye."

-"Who was it?" asked Kankuro, as the younger one showed no signs of breaking the silence.
+"Who was it?" asked Kankuro to avoid silence.
 The frown on Gaara's face deepened.

 Gaara shook his head.
 "No. Not really.
-The next best thing, I guess."
+The next best thing."

 "Oh.
 Are his parents...?"

-The older one merely nodded.
-Having run out of things to talk about, both of them sipped their awfully cold coffees in silence, listening to the clock tick.
+The older one nodded.
+Having run out of things to talk about, both of them sipped their cold coffees in silence, listening to the clock tick.
 It charmed with its tedious nature.

 "Dad died", Kankuro suddenly stated.